 - Add fresh paint to outdoor trim, mailbox, door, etc.

 - Add seating and other elements of staging to make the outside areas more welcoming

 The backyard should be warm, inviting and well manicured.
 The front yard is your first impression, make it a good one!

-If your home has not been well maintained, you likely need to hire a handyman or a general contractor to repair your home and get it market-ready to sell.
+Irrespective of whether your home has been well mainted or not, you’d need to make repairs to increase the appeal of your house.
+The expense only becomes higher when your house has been poorly maintained over the years.
 Some of the most common fixes relate to kitchens and bathrooms, refinished hardwood floors, and lighting.
 It can even include painting and wallpaper removal.

 Storage & Moving